 3.4.3.
 Home distance to farmland

 Home distance to farmland negatively and statistically influenced on performance of implemented SWC measures in the foot and the bottom part of the watershed (Table 5).
-As home distance decreases from the farmland the number of maintenance of physical SWC structures increased.
+As home distance decreases from the farmland the number of physical SWC structures increased.
 This was because high settlement of farmers was populated in the foot slope.
 The odds ratios indicate that keeping the influences of other factors constant, the performance of SWC measures decreased by the rate of 0.72, 0.389, 0.05 and 0.246 in the upper, middle, foot and bottom slope respectively as distance of the farmland increased by one kilometer.
 This agrees with the findings of [29, 36, 30] who stated that distance of farmland from the homestead was negatively correlated.
 Farmers having farmland far from their home do not visit to their cultivation field except during planting and harvesting season.

 3.4.4.
 Sex of household head

 The Households in the study watershed were characterized by 31 (27.4 %) and 82(72.6%) female and male headed.
 Household head sex (1=male, o=female) positively correlated with good performance of SWC structures at significant level 0.01 (β=0.928, p≤ 0.001) (Table 5).
-This indicated that male headed households were more likely to engage in maintenance and enhancing the performance of the SWC structures than the SWC structures owned by the females headed households.
+This indicated that male headed households were more likely to engage in maintenance and enhancing the performance of the SWC structures than the SWC structures owned by the female headed households.
 The odds ratio of logistic regression showed SWC structures constructed in the personal lands of the male headed were good performed by a factor of 2.05 than that the SWC owned by the female headed households.
 In line with this [29] reported that sex of household head was positively and statistically significantly correlated with the adoption of introduced SWC practices.
 [39] Suggested household head sex significantly and positively associated with watershed management.
 Women were the most affected by environmental hardships such as; fetching water, firewood, animal dung and attending livestock [39].
 Because physical SWC activities were more labor intensive, which are difficult to be performed by female in the female headed household [26].

 3.4.5.
 Household heads’ age